China announces plans to boost secret detention powers

 "This is going to be controversial, because it marks an excessive expansion of police powers," said Li.
 "I don't know if opposing this can work, but we'll certainly try."

-(Additional reporting by Sui-Lee Wee and Paul Eckert in Washington; Editing by Brian Rhoads, Nick Macfie and Eric Beech)
+(Additional reporting by Sui-Lee Wee; Editing by Brian Rhoads and Nick Macfie)